 PVC vs MDF vs Plywood Bathroom Cabinets: Which Is Best?

 When it comes to bathroom cabinets, many homeowners and designers are increasingly turn to other materials, seeking for durability, versatility.
 And the choice between PVC, MDF, and plywood can feel like a balancing act between durability and style.
-While PVC stands out for its moisture resistance, MDF offers a sleek finish that needs careful maintenance.
-On the contrary, plywood brings a natural aesthetic but at a higher cost.
+PVC is the waterproof warrior, built to handle humidity without warping.
+MDF wins points for smooth finishes and flexibility in design, but it needs protection from moisture.
+And Plywood?
+It’s the classic all-rounder — sturdy, natural, and dependable, though it usually comes with a higher price tag.
 So which material will truly meet your needs while standing the test of time?
 The article will compare these materials in the context of bathroom cabinets, helping you determine which one is best suited for your next project.

 What is PVC (Polyvinyl Chloride) Bathroom Cabinet?